ONSdigital/dis-search-upstream-stub/kafka-tools/load-test/README.md

-# dis-search-upstream-stub Deployment
+# Load Test Script

-This repository contains the `Makefile` to build and deploy the `dis-search-upstream-stub` application.
+This module contains the `Makefile` and a `mass-produce` script to load test our search pipeline and examine its performance in including kafka.

 ## Default Variables